-Motor Presse Stuttgart is committed to the protection of endangered wildlife
+Motor Presse Stuttgart is committed to protecting endangered wilderness

 Since 2019, Motor Presse Stuttgart has been supporting the Wilderness International Foundation in its mission to protect the last intact wilderness areas on our planet as part of its Classic Rallyes.
 With the Motor Presse Stuttgart forest in the Madre de Dios region of Peru, valuable rainforest is being preserved as a habitat for countless animal and plant species.

-Let's continue on this path together and permanently preserve even more unique wilderness: Protect a piece of the Motor Presse Stuttgart forest now.
+Let’s continue on this path together and wilderness preserve even more unique wilderness : You, too, can help protect a piece of the Motor Presse Stuttgart Forest now.

-Motor Presse Stuttgart is a special-interest media company with a tradition dating back to 1946.
-With around 30 media brands on the topics of mobility, sport and lifestyle, it inspires readers and users throughout Germany.
-Together with Wilderness International, Motor Presse Stuttgart offsets the CO₂ emissions generated by the NEW MOBILITY RALLY by protecting unique wilderness.
+Motor Presse Stuttgart is a special-interest media company with a history dating back to 1946.
+With around 30 media brands covering mobility, sports, and lifestyle, it captivates readers and users throughout Germany.
+Together with Wilderness International, Motor Presse Stuttgart wilderness the CO₂ emissions generated by the NEW MOBILITY RALLYE by protecting unique wilderness .

 Transparency